atirek-ak/iCaLQ/README.md

 ## Caveats

 The calculator is in its alpha version and will undergo extensive testing.
-Currently only U1 leptoquark is used, more leptoquark models will be added later.
+Currently only U1 & S1 leptoquark models are used, more leptoquark models will be added later.
 Any comments regarding the calculator can be emailed to [us](mailto:yash.chaurasia@research.iiit.ac.in).